Every year, the U.S. wastes about $1 Trillion dollars on healthcare. The ramifications are deep and widespread:

 7. Review and Innovate: In the third quarter of each plan year, it is especially important to review plan performance, prepare for the next phase in our multi-year strategy, and innovate as needed.
 From here, the cycle loops back step 5.

 “I lived in Manhattan after 9/11 and during the Great Recession, and you could see the devastation on every city block…people were hurting.
 Toward the tale-end of my music career, I fractured a bone in my kick-drum foot while opening for the band “Heart”.
-It was my first encounter health systems and health insurance — it wasn’t pleasant.
+It was my first encounter with health insurance, and it wasn’t pleasant.
 I didn’t know much about the insurance business, but I knew there must be a way to make things better.
 Ultimately, this experience inspired me to move into the benefits industry”.

-In an effort to learn the industry from the inside-out, Donovan cut his teeth with a multinational insurance Carrier before moving to the brokerage side of the business.
+In order to learn the architecture and legacy best practices of the benefits industry, Donovan cut his teeth with a multinational insurance Carrier before moving to the brokerage side of the business.
+The experience was instructive:

 As an antidote to the status quo, Health Compass Consulting was formed.